IshmaelBelghazi/ALI/index.md

 learned features are more or less invariant to these trivial factors of variation, which is what is expected of good feature learning.

-These strenghts are showcased via the semi-supervised learning task on SVHN, where ALI achieves a performance competitive with other recent approaches.
+These strenghts are showcased via the semi-supervised learning tasks on SVHN and CIFAR10, where ALI achieves a performance competitive with state-of-the-art.

 <a name="gan_intro"></a>